 Dr. Erin Zimmer

 B.S., Biology, St. Mary's College (Notre Dame, IN)

 Ph.D., Human Genetics, University of Pittsburgh

 Dr. Erin Zimmer has been an active member of the Biology faculty since 2004.
 Dr. Zimmer's research interests lie in the genetics of complex diseases, but have recently expanded to include genetic undergraduate education and curricular revision.
-Dr. Zimmer works closely with Rush University as Director of the Vascular Ultrasound, Medical Laboratory Science, Respiratory Care, and Perfusion Technology B.S. to M.S.
+Dr. Zimmer works closely with Rush University as Director of the Vascular Ultrasound, Medical Laboratory Science, and Respiratory Care B.S. to M.S.
 3+2 articulations.
-She also serves as chair of the Lewis University Institutional Review Board (IRB).